 The Three Ostrich Plume Diamond Brooch was designed in 1935, by Edward (who was at the time, the Prince of Wales) for his future bride, before the wedding in 1937.
 It was sold by Sotheby's to the late Elizabeth Taylor.

 Diamonds and Elizabeth Taylor are synonymous but Peachy Pear Diamonds were not Elizabeth Taylor's only best friends.

 American actress, Elizabeth Taylor, was an avid Jewelry Collector and a close friend of the Duke and Duchess of Windsor.
 She purchased the antique diamond ostrich plume brooch (image above) as she admired it when Wallis Simpson wore it, and bought it mainly for sentimental reasons.

-Another famous jewel in the collection was a sapphire pendant that was rumoured to have been bought on behalf of fellow British actress and celebrity, Joan Collins.
-Sapphires were the Duchess of Windsor's favourite gemstone; Wallis thought the colour of blue sapphires brought out the colour of her eyes, and they probably did!
+Another famous Jewel in the collection was a sapphire pendant that was rumored to have been bought on behalf of fellow British actress and celebrity, Joan Collins.
+Sapphires were the Duchess of Windsor's Favorite Gemstone; Wallis thought the color of blue sapphires brought out the colour of her eyes, and they probably did!

 Rubies, Diamonds, Emeralds and Blue Sapphires feature in the exotic Cartier Flamingo Clip!